recursivetree/seat-billing/README.md

 # seat-billing
-A billing system for mining/PvE costs for corps/alliances
+A billing system for mining/PvE costs for corps/alliances.

+Thanks to denngarr for writing the original plugin.

 ## Quick Installation: